 Academic Preparation & Requirements

 The CODM recognizes that qualified individuals come from diverse personal, educational and career backgrounds.
 As a strategy to encourage individual development, the CODM recommends that each applicant meet with a health professions advisor at his/her institution to develop a course of study that will enable the student to master the foundation materials essential for success in dental school.
-The CODM website encourages students to access information on health professions advisors from the National Association of Advisors for the Health Professions website (http://naahp.org/advisors.htm).
+The CODM website encourages students to access information on health professions advisors from the National Association of Advisors for the Health Professions website here.
 If a student is attending an institution that does not have health professions advisors, students are directed to consult with Biology or Chemistry faculty for guidance on selecting courses appropriate for pre-dental students.

 Applicants must complete the following courses (or their equivalents) that have been approved for pre-dental or health science majors at their institution(s):

-- Six semester courses or nine quarter courses, or equivalent as approved by the advisor, in Biological Sciences* (with laboratories, if offered)
+- Six courses or equivalent in Biological Sciences* (with laboratories, if offered)